What are Lisps: Causes, Types, and Treatment

 • Addressing lisping early in educational settings boosts confidence and learning.

-Understanding Lisp
+Understanding Lisps

 Lisping in children is a speech disorder marked by the misarticulation of sibilants (s, z, sh, zh, ch, j) and lingua-alveolar (t, d, n, l) sounds.
 This section provides insights into the common causes of lisping and the various types of lisps observed in children.